 After a well-deserved rest at camp, head back out on safari to Ol Kinyei Conservancy.

 The heat of the afternoon isn’t a great time to see animals—they are all resting and tucked away into dark dens or shady spots under the acacia trees.
 So do like the animals and enjoy a few hours of rest at camp to catch up on that book you’ve been meaning to read or simply take a nap.
-What’s a vacation without a little R&R?

 Time to take your fully-charged self back out into the bush for a late afternoon/early evening game drive.
 Ol Kinyei Conservancy is home to many animals, but one of the most exciting is the cheetah.
-With sprinting speeds of up to 75 miles per hour, be sure to have your camera at the ready in case you come across this marvelous mammal.
+With sprinting speeds of up to 75 miles per hour, be sure to have your camera at the ready in case you come across this marvellous mammal.